A Century of Investor Protection and Service

 NASAA: 1919 | 2019

-Today, that group is made up of the securities regulators in the United States, Canada, and Mexico.
+Today, that group is made up of the securities regulators in the United States, Puerto Rico, Guam, the U.S. Virgin Islands, Canada, and México.
 Together, we are the North American Securities Administrators Association.

-And In 2019, we begin our second century of service.
-We’ve seen a lot of changes and overcome a lot of challenges in our first 100 years.
-We’re looking to the future excited about what the next century may bring.
+In 2019, we began our second century of service.
+We’ve seen a lot of changes and overcome a lot of challenges in more than 100 years.
+We continue to look to the future excited about what the next century may bring.
 In the end though, we know that our past, our present and our future mission is investor protection.
 It’s what we do.

 We are NASAA.